apache/druid/docs/design/architecture.md

 - Supervised "seekable-stream" ingestion methods like [Kafka](../development/extensions-core/kafka-ingestion.md) and [Kinesis](../development/extensions-core/kinesis-ingestion.md).
 With these methods, Druid commits stream offsets to its [metadata store](#metadata-storage) alongside segment metadata, in the same transaction.
 Note that ingestion of data that has not yet been published can be rolled back if ingestion tasks fail.
-In this case, partially-ingested data discarded, and Druid will resume ingestion from the last committed set of stream offsets.
+In this case, partially-ingested data is discarded, and Druid will resume ingestion from the last committed set of stream offsets.
 This ensures exactly-once publishing behavior.
 - [Hadoop-based batch ingestion](../ingestion/hadoop.html).
 Each task publishes all segment metadata in a single